Future Trends Series

 The paper argues that greater focus is needed on hidden and everyday heritage, and also on the experience and interpretation of designated heritage assets in order to better reflect and represent contemporary society.

-There is an opportunity for local councils (who hold much spatial data), local communities (who have local knowledge), and universities (many university art and design school staff also work in practice) to enter into partnerships to improve the conduct of event impact and evaluation studies.
+There is an opportunity for local councils (that hold much spatial data), local communities (that have local knowledge), and universities – many university art and design school staff also work in practice – to enter into partnerships to improve the conduct of event impact and evaluation studies.